kelleymichelle/kelleymichelle.github.io/_posts/2020-01-07-theres_a_function_for_that.markdown

 Ah Javascript.
 First we learned how to create and organize elegant, beautiful code.
 This elegant code had its own place in a program and was neat and clean and tidy.

 Enter Javascript.
 Javascript storms in with its curly brackets and semicolons and vomits on your computer screen.
-You look at it and go 'what the actual fuck is this???'
+You look at it and go "what the actual eff is this???"
 You go from creating partials that were rolled together crisp white socks to a mostly blank html file and a script tag.
-Inside your javascript "script" is a mess of fUnCtIoNs.
+Inside your javascript "script" is a mess of FUNCTIONS.
 Think the rolled crisp white socks vs 3 week old avocado ankle socks with cat hair stuck on the bottom permanently.

 Everything is now a function. wakeUp(). drinkCoffee(), learnSomeCode(), walkTheDog()...
 Your life has become one huge function that calls a function inside of a function inside of a function.
 Reality is just a callback function.
 There are only functions in your life now.
 The words and terms you thought you knew have all changed and there's probably a function for it.
 You are on a new planet and you arrived there via function.

 I started my JS and Rails project 3 weeks early.
 I decided early on that I needed to create a game for whatever reason.
 I decided upon a seemingly easy tile matching game.
 You know the ones- you match 2 pictures and you keep that match.
-The one's that small children are always losing pieces too and it then becomes useless?
+The one's that small children are always losing pieces to and it then becomes useless?
 Yes, I coded that.
+Cool?
+Cool.

 My project is affectionately titled "Matchy-Match".
 It was actually a lot of fun to make and work through challenges I encountered.
 A player inputs their name and selects a level.
 Level selection creates half the tiles needed for that level in the backend.
 My frontend assigns a cute kitty picture to the back of each tile then clones the tiles so there are 2 exact matches of each one.